Skip to contents

 • Data: The trade-level data for 58 Swedish stocks used in the paper is available for download here.

-• Article: The article is available on SSRN.
+• Article: The article is published in the R journal.

 A methodological approach to the computational problems in the estimation of adjusted PIN model